 Jungfrau Region, Switzerland

-Thanks to an excellent and efficient network of gondolas and trains you won’t require the fitness of a Tour de France athlete to reach incredible heights on your bike in the Jungfrau Region in the Bernese Oberland.
-The mountain scenery in this part of Switzerland is truly breath-taking, boasting iconic peaks such as the Mönch, Eiger and Jungfrau mountains.
+Thanks to an excellent and efficient network of gondolas and trains you won’t require the fitness of a Tour de France athlete to reach incredible heights on your bike in the Jungfrau Region.
+The mountain scenery in this part of Switzerland is truly breath-taking, boasting iconic peaks such as the Mönch, Eiger and the Jungfrau.

-There are some great trails around the picturesque resort of Grindelwald, which also hosts the annual Eiger Bike Challenge, where participants race along an 88km trail overcoming an altitude difference of 3,900m!
+There are some great trails around the picturesque resort of Grindelwald, which also hosts the annual Eiger Bike Challenge, where participants race along an 88km trail overcoming an altitude difference of 3,900m - spectacular specator event!

 The Hotel Eiger in Grindelwald has an excellent location for exploring the mountains, just 5 minutes’ walk to the First gondola and 7 minutes’ from the train station.
 The hotel also has a spa with steam baths - perfect to recuperate and relax your legs after a hard day’s pedalling.

-Chamonix is renowned amongst the cycling community for its challenging mountain bike trails.
-And it’s not surprising, with Mont Blanc in the background, this Alpine town has some of the most dramatic terrain in Europe.
+Chamonix is renowned among the cycling community for its challenging mountain bike trails.
+And it’s not surprising.
+With Mont Blanc in the background, this Alpine town has some of the most dramatic terrain in Europe.
 We’d recommend Chamonix to experienced cycling enthusiasts everywhere.

 Of course, while all this challenging terrain will test your endurance, it also offers some of the most striking scenery in the Alps.
 The thrilling mountains that surround the valley are truly impressive.
 Chamonix will tempt you to unleash your inner adventurer.

-Our very own Chalet Hotel Sapiniere in Chamonix is run by friendly Inghams staff.
+Our very own Hotel Sapinière in Chamonix is run by friendly Inghams staff.
 Your holiday includes breakfast, packed lunches, afternoon tea and dinner with free flowing wine throughout.
 It’s the perfect place to recuperate after tackling those challenging cycle routes.